Efficient Randomized Subspace Embeddings for Distributed Optimization under a Communication Budget

-\textbf{Kashin Embeddings and Random Matrix Theory.} \textit{Kashin embeddings} were studied in the random matrix theory literature \cite{Ka_in_1977, lyubarskii_2010} for their relation to convex geometry and vector quantization.
-From a high level perspective, \textit{Kashin embedding} of a vector $\yv \in \Real^n$, is a vector $\xv \in \Real^N$ $(N > n)$, which has the property that the components of $\xv$ are similar to each other in magnitude, i.e. for all $i \in [N]$, $|x_i| = \Theta(1/\sqrt{N})$.
-Even if components of $\yv$ may be arbitrarily varying in magnitude, democratic embeddings have an effect of evenly distributing this variation across different components of $\xv$.
+\textbf{Kashin Embeddings and Random Matrix Theory.} \textit{Kashin embeddings} were studied in the random matrix theory literature \cite{lyubarskii_2010, Ka_in_1977} for their relation to convex geometry and vector quantization.
+From a high level perspective, \textit{Kashin embedding} of a vector $\yv \in \Real^n$, is a vector $\xv \in \Real^N$ $(N \geq n)$, which has the property that the components of $\xv$ are similar to each other in magnitude, i.e., for all $i \in [N]$, $|x_i| = \Theta(1/\sqrt{N})$ with high probability (w.h.p.).
+Even if components of $\yv$ may be arbitrarily varying in magnitude, Kashin embeddings have an effect of evenly distributing this variation across different components of $\xv$.
 Subsequently, applying lossy compression schemes (eg. quantization) to the democratic embedding $\xv$ instead of the original vector $\yv$ incurs less error.
-The embedding map $\Real^n \to \Real^N$ is taken to be linear, i.e. $\yv = \Sv \xv$ for some $\Sv \in \Real^{n \times N}$.
+The inverse embedding map $\Sv: \Real^N \to \Real^n$ is linear, i.e., $\yv = \Sv\xv$.
 Usually, $\Sv$ is randomly generated and the properties of the democratic embeddings are very closely related to \textit{Restricted Isometry Property (RIP)} parameters of $\Sv$ \cite{candes_tao_RIP}.
-We study different classes of random matrices (subgaussian, orthonormal, and Hadamard) and their pros and cons of using them for constructing respective \textbf{DSC} schemes.
-The efficacy of Kashin embeddings for distributed mean estimation under joint privacy-communication constraints was studied in \cite{chen_2020_breaking_trilemma}. \cite{caldas2019expanding, safaryan2021uncertainty} use them for general stochastic compressors.
+We study different classes of random matrices (subgaussian, orthonormal, and Hadamard) and the pros and cons of using them for constructing respective \textbf{DSC} schemes.
+The efficacy of Kashin embeddings for various learning problems have been studied in \cite{chen_2020_breaking_trilemma, caldas2019expanding, safaryan2021uncertainty, saha_2022_model_compression}.
 In our work, we go even further in using them for designing general source coding schemes (both stochastic and deterministic) and show that they yield minimax optimal optimization algorithms.
 Kashin embedding of a vector is not unique, and \cite{lyubarskii_2010} proposed an iterative-projection type algorithm to compute a Kashin embedding.
 However, their algorithm requires explicit knowledge of RIP parameters of $\Sv$, which is not readily available.
 To this end, \cite{studer2015democratic} introduced the notion of \textbf{democratic embeddings (DE)}. \textbf{DE} of a vector $\yv \in \Real^n$ is a Kashin embedding too, and is obtained by solving a linear program.
 We propose a simple relaxation of this linear program, and show that its solution yields a \textbf{near-democratic embedding}.